lowRISC/opentitan/hw/ip/flash_ctrl/doc/flash_ctrl.md

 It is acceptable for total number of flash words to be significantly greater than the depth of the read FIFO.
 In this situation, the read FIFO will fill up (or hit programmable fill value), pause the flash read and trigger an interrupt to software.
-Once there is space inside the FIFO, the controller will resume reading all the appropriate number of words have been read.
+Once there is space inside the FIFO, the controller will resume reading until the appropriate number of words have been read.
 Once the total count has been reached, the flash controller will post OP_DONE in the !!OP_STATUS register.

 {{% section2 Issuing a Controller Program}}